Native Plugins

 }

-engine-version can specify a version range and exclude specific versions, for example:
+can specify version ranges and exclude specific versions.
+Code example as follows:

 {